scy-phy/swat/README.md

 ##Questions:
 1. The unparsed part in frames following the reserved part, the strange part is that the changing frame length occurs only when the ring topology.
 2. The entire length of Beacon frame.
-3. In the vlan part, we cannot know the frametype, so the original frame has to splitted into 2 parts
+3. In the vlan part, we cannot know the frametype, so the original frame has to splitted into 2 parts (solved)